4rbeez/fluxTrack_InternetTechnology_BIT_Project/README.md

 - The application has a small, fixed set of views, which suits Thymeleaf's strengths (the lecturer's slides specifically call out internal dashboards as a Thymeleaf use case).
 - It keeps the entire project in a single Spring Boot deployment, with one auth setup and no separate frontend build pipeline.
 - It allows pixel-level fidelity to the Figma prototype, which would have been harder with a low-code platform.
-The frontend consists of five views, each backed by a Thymeleaf template and a vanilla JavaScript module that handles interactivity through the `fetch` API.
+The frontend consists of seven views, each backed by a Thymeleaf template and a vanilla JavaScript module that handles interactivity through the `fetch` API.

 | View | URL | Backend endpoints used |
 |---|---|---|